Austin Executive Airport

 Austin Executive Airport (ICAO: KEDC, FAA LID: EDC) is a public-use airport in Travis County, 14 miles northeast of Austin, immediately southeast of Pflugerville and north of Manor.
 It was known as Bird's Nest Airport (FAA: 6R4) until 2011.

-Many U.S. airports use the same three-letter location identifier for the FAA and IATA, but this facility is EDC to the FAA and has no IATA code.
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, Austin Executive Airport is assigned EDC to the FAA but has no designation from the IATA.

 History

 Austin Executive Airport opened in 2011 with funding from Ron Henriksen, who also operates Houston Executive Airport.
 It incorporates the former Bird's Nest Airport, which operated for about 40 years on 134 acre, and adjacent property purchased for the expansion.
 A new 6,025 ft runway was built and the original runway was shortened from 2,700 ft to 1,550 ft.
 In February 2013, the new Runway 13/31 was awarded the 2012 Ray Brown Airport Pavement Award by the National Asphalt Pavement Association, recognizing it as the highest quality airport asphalt pavement project in the country.

 A different airport with a similar name was the Austin Executive Airpark (FAA: 3R3), near Parmer Lane and Interstate 35.
 Named Tim's Airpark in the 1960s and 1970s, it closed on May 1, 1999.